 Map #2 displays the PWP Program Area overlayed on CalFire’s Fire Severity Zone Maps to provide context for future planning efforts within the PWP Program Area.
 Map #3 shows the CalVTP Treatable Landscapes map and how that program and its associated PEIR overlap with the PWP Program Area.
 While the PWP has been developed as a companion to the CalVTP, it is expected that some high-priority projects outside of the modeled treatable landscape will be developed and authorized through the PWP.
 Map #4 provides additional context by illustrating the vegetation types within the PWP Program Area.

-Map 4: PWP Program Area with Vegetation Types